rki-mf1/cievad/README.md

 ## Usage:

 The current setup to launch the benchmark pipeline is to edit/create a configuration file for snakemake.
-Edit/generate a `scripts/snakemake/snake_config.yaml` (within the repository's scripts/snakemake/ subfolder!) and edit the following variables:
+Generate a `scripts/snakemake/snake_config.yaml` and edit the following variables:
 ```
 HEAD_DIR:
    <path to the cloned repository>